 Why listen to creatures who – according to Islam – specialise in eating excreta to tell us what recital is “wonderful?”

 Muslims say there are good and bad jinn, but how did they come to know that?
-As Christians, one main proof they are all evil is their denial of the Sonship of Jesus thus making God a liar (1 Jn.
-5:10).
+As Christians, one main proof they are all evil is their denial of the Sonship of Jesus thus making God a liar.

 “Verily!
 He [Satan] has no power over those who believe and put their trust only in their Lord (Allah).
 His power is only over those who obey and follow him (Satan), and those who join partners with him (Allah) [i.e those who are Mushrikin – polytheists].”
 (Sura 16:99-100)

-Muslims love this passage because it somehow convinces them that anyone outside Islam must be under Satan’s control.
+Muslims love quoting this passage in their dawah because it somehow convinces them that anyone outside Islam must be under Satan’s control.
 This is a deception.

 Before the battle of Uhud, Muhammad prophesied victory but the Muslim army was defeated by the Meccans and Muhammad had his teeth knocked out.
 The reason: